 Create a key pair in your preferred region.

-If necessary, request a service limit increase for the Amazon EC2 r4.2xlarge instance type.
-You might need to do this if you already have an existing deployment that uses this instance type, and you think you might exceed the default limit with this reference deployment.
+If necessary, request a service limit increase for the resources.
+You might need to do this if you already have an existing deployment that uses these resources, and you think you might exceed the default limit with this reference deployment.

 If desired, create a mirror repository.